dermi1002/lbp_popit-color-generator/README.md

 # LittleBigPlanet Popit Color Generator
 A CustomTkinter GUI program that generates NetCheat List files to modify LittleBigPlanet Popit Color Themes

+# CAUTION
-# THIS PROGRAM IS AN UNFINISHED WORK (IN PROGRESS) AND ONLY WORKS ON LBP2 US LATEST VERSION!
+THIS PROGRAM IS AN UNFINISHED WORK (IN PROGRESS) AND ONLY WORKS ON LBP2 US LATEST VERSION!
 DO NOT ATTEMPT ON OTHER GAMES OR VERSIONS!

-## Doing so may result to loss of progress in your levels, profile, or even the whole game!
+Doing so may result in the loss of progress in your levels, profile, or even the whole game!

-## How To Use
+Please back them up before testing this software.

+# Using the Program
+If you use Windows, you can try a Package in the [Releases Page](https://github.com/dermi1002/lbp_popit-color-generator/releases).

+## Building From Source
 The LittleBigPlanet Popit Color Generator was tested on Windows 10 Python 3.8.0 with CustomTkinter, PyYAML, and Pyperclip.

 In order to install these libraries, create a virtual environment, and install them through this command: